 Extravagant Crowd: Carl Van Vechten’s Portraits of Women

-– Yale University, New Haven, Connecticut, USA.
-July to October 2003
+at the Beinecke Rare Book and Manuscript Library, Yale University, 121 Wall Street, New Haven, Connecticut, USA.
+28 July to 18 October 2003.

 Hollywood Chinese: The Arthur Dong Collection